The Boulder County Mountain Addressing System is based on a mile-point/street-name system designed to expedite emergency response.

 Your address should be displayed at the junction of your driveway and road where emergency vehicles can easily see it.
 It should be made of metal, with white numbers displayed on a colored background (red, green, or blue).
 Your marker should be reflective and double sided so it can be seen from either direction.

-The address plate should withstand all weather conditions, and should be posted on a feature that will not readily burn, like a metal t-post (see photo).
+The address plate should withstand all weather conditions, and should be posted on a feature that will not readily burn and made of noncombustible materials, like a metal t-post (see photo).
 Painting or etching numbers on natural features such as rocks and trees is not permitted.

 Obtaining County Address Identification Plates